project-oak/oak/rfcs/1440_generic_planner_node.md

 will provide other channels and additional configuration files to the node in a standard format.
 The additional configuration files will be a per-node filtered view of the `ConfigMap` that was passed to the application on start-up.

+Nodes should support multiple initialisation messages.
+This would be required if per-label dynamic node and channel creation is supported.
+If a new dynamic channel is created, one of the channel halves are likely to end up in an existing node, and so would be passed in as an additional initialisation message.

+Question: if multiple initialisation messages are supported should we change it to using `oneof` and send a separate initialisation message for the config map, follow by one message for each sender and receiver channel?

 ```proto